shawnps/building-lua-nginx-module/README.md

 The bash scripts and the Dockerfiles are 99.9% identical.
 The [main.go](/main.go) generator script takes a list of shell commands, and reformats them for use in either bash or in Docker.

-You dont need to run it, since the generated files are checked in.
+You do not need to run it, since the generated files are checked in.
 Feel free to use it for other purposes.

 ## Alpine Linux